The Admission of Students

 The college welcomes applications from students who wish to transfer to Bates from other institutions.
 Bates transfers courses completed at accredited colleges and universities under guidelines established by the faculty.
-The college's transfer credit policy is described in detail on page 30.
+The college's transfer credit policy is described here.

-In order to graduate, a student who matriculates at Bates as a first-year student completes a minimum of thirty-four courses, two of which must be taken in Short Term (and only two Short Term courses may count for the thirty-four course credit requirement).
-A transfer student must attend a minimum of four semesters and earn a minimum of eighteen Bates course credits, two of which must be taken in Short Term, (and only two Short Term courses may count for the eighteen course credit requirement) to earn a Bates degree.
-While students may have earned more than sixteen transferable credits at their previous institution, they must choose which sixteen they wish to apply to their Bates record at the time of transfer.
+In order to graduate, a student who matriculates at Bates as a first-year student completes a minimum of 32 credits, which includes 1 credit earned from 2 Short Term courses.
+A transfer student must attend a minimum of four semesters and earn a minimum of 16 Bates course credits, including 1 credit earned from 2 Short Term courses, to earn a Bates degree.
+While students may have earned more than 16 transferable credits at their previous institution, they must choose which 16 they wish to apply to their Bates record at the time of transfer.
 Students may not transfer in courses taken elsewhere to count as Short Term courses.

-The following credentials are due in the Office of Admission by 1 March (1 January for international students) for fall semester consideration and 1 November for winter semester consideration: the application and fee; two official secondary school and college transcripts; a college catalog describing courses completed and those in progress; a statement of good standing from a college official; three letters of recommendation (two from faculty, one from a personal source); and an essay concerning the applicant's motivation to transfer.
+The following credentials are due in the Office of Admission by 1 March for fall semester consideration: the application and fee; official secondary school and college transcripts; a college catalog describing courses completed and those in progress; a statement of good standing from a college official; three letters of recommendation (two from college professors, one from a college advisor/counselor or high school guidance counselor); and an essay concerning the applicant's motivation to transfer.
 Submission of standardized testing results is optional.
-An interview is strongly recommended.

-When a transfer student is admitted, his or her transcript is reviewed for transferable credits and allowable General Education credits.
+When a transfer student is admitted, the student's transcript is reviewed for transferable credits and allowable General Education credits.

-Under a program arranged in conjunction with the guidance offices at local high schools, a limited number of qualified high school seniors may enroll in a Bates course each semester free of charge.
-Application is made through the high school guidance office to the Bates Office of Admission.
+Under the High School Scholars Program, arranged in conjunction with the guidance offices at local high schools, a limited number of qualified high school seniors may enroll in a Bates course each semester free of charge.
+Students apply through their high school guidance office to the Bates Office of Admission.
 Students receive a Bates transcript following successful completion of each course.
-Each student is limited to one course per semester for a total of two courses under this program.
+Each student is limited to 1 course per semester for a total of 2 courses under this program.

-Special students who later wish to matriculate must meet admission requirements and are subject to decisions made by the dean of admission and financial aid and the registrar concerning the credits toward a degree, which may include consideration of courses completed as a special student.
+Community Scholars who later wish to matriculate must meet admission requirements and are subject to decisions made by the dean of admission and financial aid and the registrar concerning the credits toward a degree, which may include consideration of courses completed as a Community Scholar.